purplecandy/kibibyte-mkdocs/docs/blog/posts/beginers-guide-on-securing-your-linux-server.md

 description: >
   Essential steps and best practices to ensure your server is secure and up to date
 categories:
-  - Indie Hacking
+  - Linux
-  - Ideas
+  - Homelab
+comments: true
 ---

 Will be looking into the essentials of securing a Linux server as part of my daily write-up of creating a Newsletter Service for Engineers.